nkroberts01/startup/README.md

 ~/Caddyfile

 Navigation through webpages is built entirely around hyperlinks.
 Subdomains can be added when deploying with the -s attribute along with the name for the subdomain.

+CSS and HTML work together using selectors.
+Naming your HTML components and classes is important so that you can style them with CSS.
+Each type of object has specific attributes that you can edit to create whatever visual you please.

+Use the "link" in your html headers to connect it with CSS. <link href="" rel="stylesheet" integrity="" crossorigin="anonymous" />